dyzhuu/personal-companion-bot-workshop/README.md

 ---

-# ❗❗TODO:

 ## Step 3: Configuration Setup

 Rename the `example.env` file in the root directory to `.env`.
-You will notice it has been prepopulated with the following information.
+Notice it has been prepopulated with the following information.

 ```.env
 TOKEN=<YourBotToken>